 A common non-conforming loan is a jumbo loan, which exceeds the maximum loan size set out by Freddie Mae and Fannie Mac.
 This limit is generally $417,000 but can be much higher in certain states.

-Non-bank lenders in Australia (which are somewhat similar to US non-conforming lenders) do not have to hold a banking licence, yet they are still bound by the laws and regulations as set out in the Consumer Credit Code by the Australian Securities and Investments Commission (ASIC).
+Non-bank lenders in Australia (which are somewhat similar to US non-conforming lenders) do not have to hold a banking license, yet they are still bound by the laws and regulations as set out in the Consumer Credit Code by the Australian Securities and Investments Commission (ASIC).
 As a result, the regulation of the Australian home loan market is more streamlined.

 All Australian lenders have a duty of care to only recommend home loan products that are suitable to the borrower.
 The National Consumer Credit Protection Act 2009 (NCCP) stipulates that all lenders follow “responsible lending” obligations, which apply to loan amounts or loan increases.